VET Student Loans

 There are no penalties if a student withdraws on or before the census day.
 However, once a census day has passed, the loan amount for the Unit of Study is incurred.

 Should it be necessary to cancel a student's enrolment in an approved course, or part of an approved course after the census day, the Cancellation of enrolment - VET Student Loans policy and procedure applies.
-Please refer to the Cancellation of Enrolment - VET Student Loans for details.
+Please refer to the Cancellation of Enrolment - VET Student Loan for details.

 Rights And Responsibilities